This page is for shows wanting to perform at AMC and needing to

 For the next two sub-headings you can find useful info which is a bit more detailed on the Fringe website HERE.

 It is highly unlikely that you will make enough money from performing on the Fringe to have to worry about UK taxation after all your expenses are taken into account.
-This time for no charge Stoneyport may be able help reduce or maybe even eliminate your potential UK tax liability.
+This time, and for no charge, Stoneyport may be able help reduce or maybe even eliminate your potential UK tax liability.

 Fringe website - HERE.